TritonDataCenter/rfd/rfd/0011/README.md

 ## Networking API (napi)

 The Networking API is responsible for managing data about networks within Triton.
-It also takes care of contacting VMAPI and CNAPI for adding, removing and updating NICs.
+VMAPI and CNAPI make requests to it when adding, removing and updating NICs.

 NAPI will need to be modified to support the following:

-- Accept and validate new IPv6 networks (see [NAPI-308](https://devhub.joyent.com/jira/browse/NAPI-308)); a new field type, **address\_family** will need to be stored in Moray so people will be able to search for specific network types
+- Accept and validate new IPv6 networks (see [NAPI-308]); a new field, **subnet\_type**, will need to be stored in Moray so people will be able to search for specific network types
 - Manage and search IPv6 addresses
-- Ensure that a NIC only has networks placed on it with the same VLAN tag
+- Ensure that a NIC only has networks placed on it with the same NIC tag and VLAN ID
 - Manage IPv6 network pools, and ensure that they are validated (a network pool is either IPv4 or IPv6)

+Further details on some of this work can be found in [RFD 32].

 ## Firewall API (fwapi)